FAIRplus/WP3_FAIR_tooling/tool_discovery/tool_discoverer/README.md

 ### `ranked_terms_file` file format
 CSV file of two columns: `keyword`, `weight`.
 Each row correspond to a keyword.
-* `kyeword`: term to be included in the search.
+* `keyword`: term to be included in the search.
 * `weight`: weight assigned the keyword.
-In order for the maximum score to be 1, weights must be in the interval [0,1].
+In order for the maximum score to be 1, weights must be in the interval [0,100].